hasanmoudud/geocompr/main.md

 There are a multitude of options but when learning a new skill (in this case map making), it makes sense to gain depth-of-knowledge in one package before branching out, a concept that also applies to the choice of programming language as we saw in Chapter \@ref(intro).
 It is worth developing advanced map making skills not only because it is a fun activity that can produce beautiful results.
 Map making also has important practical applications.
-A carefully crafted map can help ensure that time spent in the analysis phases of geocomputational projects --- for example using methods covered in chapters \@ref(spatial-class) to \@ref(transform) --- are communicated effectively [@brewer_designing_2015]:
+A carefully crafted map can help ensure that time spent in the analysis phases of geocomputational projects --- for example using methods covered in chapters \@ref(spatial-class) to \@ref(reproj-geo-data) --- are communicated effectively [@brewer_designing_2015]:

 > Amateur-looking maps can undermine your audience’s ability to understand important information and weaken the presentation of a professional data investigation.